cloudfoundry-incubator/quarks-docs/content/en/docs/quarks-operator/Development/controllers/_index.md

 * [QuarksSecret](../../../quarks-secret/development)
 * [QuarksStatefulSet](../../../quarks-statefulset/development)

-The `cf-operator` requires the according CRDs to be installed in the cluster in order to work as expected.
-By default, the `cf-operator` applies CRDs in your cluster automatically.
+The `quarks-operator` requires the according CRDs to be installed in the cluster in order to work as expected.
+By default, the `quarks-operator` applies CRDs in your cluster automatically.

 To verify that the CRD´s are installed: